-The department's online feedback and enquiry form can be used for complaints about this grant opportunity.
+The department's complaints procedures apply to complaints about this grant opportunity.
 All complaints about this grant opportunity, including grant decisions, must be made in writing.

-Any questions you have about grant decisions for this grant opportunity should be sent to the department at EngagementTeam@dese.gov.au.
+Any questions you have about grant decisions for this grant opportunity should be sent to SEE@dese.gov.au.